 Dear Hampshire Students, Parents, and Colleagues,

-Following the Board’s decision yesterday that, while Hampshire is searching for a long-term partner, we can only accept those students to whom we had already committed for fall 2019, we sent a letter last night to our 77 accepted students, and the letter has raised questions and concerns.
-We’re writing to address those here.
+Following the Board’s decision yesterday that, while Hampshire is searching for a long-term partner, we can only accept those students to whom we had already committed for fall 2019, we sent a letter last night to our 77 accepted students.
+The letter has raised questions and concerns, so we’re writing to address those.

 Our first priority and commitment are to our current students, faculty, and staff, and we apologize the letter caused concern.
 The details in the letter to accepted students were only intended to suggest possible scenarios, and in fact no decisions have been made yet in changes or reductions to student life or academic services.
 Our goal is to continue to provide staffing for students related to their student life and residence experience and their academic studies.

 In the spirit of consumer protection expected by the state and our accreditors, we had to account to accepted students and their families for the uncertainty we’re facing.
 We had to reveal that we cannot make certain guarantees while we’re facing an uncertain path forward.
 We hope our accepted students will recognize our responsibilities to our state regulators and accreditors in detailing those possible scenarios, and we do hope they will choose to join our community.

 In making its decision yesterday to invite our accepted students to enroll, the Board acted on the College’s obligation to those students and to our current students.

 Hampshire is going to change and has to change to survive, and that will impact infrastructure, staffing, services, and resources to a certain extent.
 In the coming months, we intend to care for our students, faculty, and staff as much as we can through these changes and our decisions over how we distribute limited resources.
 Our major areas of focus will be supporting students through the college’s individualized pedagogy and student life experience while we are measuring evolving needs.
 Our goal is to be as transparent as possible and acknowledge when and where we don’t have answers.